awsdocs/amazon-ses-developer-guide/doc-source/configure-email-client.md

 ### Part 1: Create Local Folders<a name="configure-email-client-thunderbird-part-1"></a>

 Amazon SES does not include server\-based folders in which you can save items such as sent mail and drafts\.
 For this reason, you must create these folders on your computer\.
-You will configure Thunderbird to save mail to these folders in [[ERROR] BAD/MISSING LINK TEXT](#configure-email-client-thunderbird-part-3)\.
+You will configure Thunderbird to save mail to these folders in [Part 3: Configure Thunderbird to Save Sent Mail and Drafts on Your Computer](#configure-email-client-thunderbird-part-3)\.

 **To create the Sent Mail and Drafts folders**